-StreetPass sees notable support, with Bravely Default becoming part-city builder in fulfilling Tiz’s desire to rebuild his lost village.
+StreetPass sees notable support, with Bravely Default becoming a part-city builder in fulfilling Tiz’s desire to rebuild his lost village.
 Every player that you pass will grant you a new resident who will act as a worker that can be designated to clear rubble or help construct new buildings, which will be completed quicker the more workers you assign.
 Through StreetPass, you can also store several powerful monsters, known as Nemeses, which will reward you with special items once defeated.
-Restoring Norende Village is more than worthwhile through, creating your own hub in which you can resupply your party.
+Restoring Norende Village is more than worthwhile though, creating your own hub in which you can resupply your party.

-It is the game’s art direction and sumptuous musical score that rounds everything off nicely, a hand-painted watercolour charm within the game’s many locations being beautifully accentuated by the stereoscopic 3D effect.
+It is the game’s art direction and a sumptuous musical score that rounds everything off nicely, a hand-painted watercolour charm within the game’s many locations being beautifully accentuated by the stereoscopic 3D effect.
 This amounts to a particularly striking audiovisual accomplishment on the 3DS, and easily ranks as a game that best represents the handheld’s unique qualities.

 With the release schedule now settling down as Christmas makes its cheery approach, Nintendo of Europe have neatly positioned Bravely Default as a suitable conclusion to a year in which the 3DS has proved its software dominance.
 Without any expectation lauded behind it, Bravely Default cannot only celebrate becoming the hidden gem of 2013, but the latest in an enviable string of must-have titles to have fluttered their way onto Nintendo’s handheld.